Find Details of A Will – how to go about it.

 - Go to the Principal Registry of the Family Division in London which has a complete set of details of probated Wills.
 To find details of a will, you must take with you the full name of the deceased, last permanent address and date of death.

 - You should also find out if the deceased was known by any other names and whether the name on the death certificate differs from the full name.
 You should search for an entry in these names as well.
-It may also prove beneficial to search a range of dates for the date of death as this is the only way of ensuring you have the best chance to find details of a will you require.
+It may also prove beneficial to search a range of dates for the date of death as this is the only way of ensuring you have the best chance to find details you require.

 - Or complete form PA1S and send it and the fee (detailed on the form) to: